knutsoned/bevy_lazy_signals/README.md

 ## Design Questions

+- Can this work with futures_lite to create a futures-signals-like API?
+- During initialization, should computed and effect contexts actually evaluate?
 - How to best prevent infinite loops?
-- Should effects have variants for non-exclusive and no world access?
-- During initialization, should computed and effect contexts actually evaluate?
+- Can the use of get vs unwrap be more consistent?

 ## TODO